er-ri/cheatsheets/README.md

 ---
 ## Day 16
-`One-hot encoding` -> A process by which **categorical** variables are converted into a form that could be provided to ML algorithms, for *day of week*.
+`One-hot encoding` -> A process by which **categorical** variables are converted into a form that could be provided to ML algorithms, such as *day of week*.
 `Comprehend` -> Supports **multiple languages**, can do **summarization**, **supervised classification**.

 ### Note